VALORPartners

 Restructured a stalled redevelopment agency, rebuilt the project pipeline, and installed a quarterly performance cadence reporting directly to the board.

-14 mo from mandate to operational hand-off
+14 mo from mandate to operational hand off

-Multi-site operational integration after acquisition
+Multi site operational integration after acquisition

-23% improvement in same-site contribution margin
+23% improvement in same property operating margin

 P3 coordination between developer and municipality

-Served as execution counterpart to both sides of a stalled mixed-use project, restructured the timeline, and shepherded the entitlement closure.
+Served as execution counterpart to both sides of a stalled mixed use project, restructured the timeline, and shepherded the entitlement closure.

 9 mo faster to entitlement close